rensilva5/blog-website/README.md

 We need to access the post that sit in our database.
 The useState is used, so we import it and initilize it with an empty array.

-To populate it we need to use (useEffect) and get the data we need
+To populate the homePage we need to use (useEffect) and get the data we need and display.

+CSS is added at this stage.

+## Delete Post button
+Add a function to delete post when the users want, using async

 ## Available Scripts